bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Biomarkers

-Research is ongoing to identify reliable biomarkers for MS diagnosis and prognosis.
-Neurofilament light chain (NfL) levels in blood and CSF show promise as indicators of neuroaxonal damage.
+Ongoing research is looking into biomarkers for better MS diagnosis and prognosis.
+Neurofilament light chain (NfL) levels in blood and CSF are showing promise as indicators of neuroaxonal damage.

 Optical Coherence Tomography (OCT)

-OCT is a non-invasive imaging technique that measures retinal nerve fiber layer thickness.
-Thinning of this layer can indicate optic nerve involvement in MS.
+OCT is a non-invasive imaging technique that measures the thickness of the retinal nerve fiber layer.
+Thinning in this layer can indicate optic nerve involvement in MS.

 Artificial Intelligence and Imaging

-AI algorithms are being developed to improve the detection and characterization of MS lesions on MRI, potentially increasing diagnostic accuracy and efficiency.
+AI algorithms are in development to help improve the detection and characterization of MS lesions on MRI, which could enhance diagnostic accuracy and efficiency.

 Patient Support and Education